Using Django and PyEphem to Determine the Location of White Fuzzies

 -

-Next transit Altitude, Azimuth Distance from Earth, Sun, other bodies Current Constellation Phase, day, month and year And so God spent the rest of Marin co.
+Next transit Altitude, Azimuth Distance from Earth, Sun, other bodies Current Constellation Phase, day, month and year And so on.

 -